 We Are The Eighth Day (of Creation)

-The idea of work (craft) being a way by which "the affluence of heaven and earth shall stream into you", has become a fundamental tenet for me; particularly in the last couple of years.
+The idea of work (craft) being a way by which "the affluence of heaven and earth shall stream into you", has become a fundamental tenet for me; particularly since becoming a father.

 Because vice and addiction can be easy to recognize, they take an unfair amount of blame for the unhappiness that abounds in our society.